matheusvictor/matheusvictor/README.md

 ### 👋 [en-us] Hello!

 I'm Matheus Victor, but you can call me Jack!
-I'm from the first Brazil's capital: Salvador, Bahia (exactly: ... ).
-Current, I'm ...
+I'm from the first Brazil's capital: Salvador, Bahia (exactly: countryman of Raul Seixas, Jorge Amado and Castro Alves).
+Current, I'm bachelor's degree Science and Techonology (UFBA).
+I was part of the Comunidade Virtuais research group.

 I'm a adventure nerd too!
-I has survive to traps, ... , dragons and others monsters.
-All with a d20 and good fellows's quests!
+I has survive to traps, spells , dragons and others monsters.
+All it with a d20 and good fellows's quests!

 Personality: [INFJ-T](https://www.16personalities.com/infj-strengths-and-weaknesses)